 If you are continually struggling to build a relationship or gain the collaboration you are looking for, perhaps it’s time to take a step back and do a simple 'is it me or is it you' analysis that will provide you with enough information to decide a way forward.

 If the person you are looking to get buy in or collaboration from is openly resistant that’s a great start...after all if they are passively aggressive you usually don’t know it until it’s too late that they aren’t happy or really don’t buy in to what you are promoting.
 But if they are acting out with energy then you know what their position is, and you can do something about it.
 With these people I find that a more effective strategy is to channel the energy...something you can’t do with more passive behaviours.
-Involve them in the discussion regarding a solution, remember that the acting out is a defense mechanism.
-This is usually a result of lower self-esteem, or event/s that may have impacted on their sense of self worth over time.
-This is your chance to embrace them and channel their energy toward a solution rather than do what everyone else does and push them away or disagree with their position (which reinforces, and in their mind justifies, their rebellious behaviour).
+Involve them in the discussion regarding a solution, remembering that when questions are asked this doesn't mean they are against the idea or don't want to help.
+They may just be trying to make sense of what you've asked of them.
+But even if there does seem to be an active resistance, at least you know it, and you can therefore work with it.
+This is your chance to engage them and channel their energy toward a solution rather than do what everyone else does and push them away or disagree with their position (which reinforces, and in their mind justifies, their rebellious behaviour).

 These are just a few ideas for increasing your chances of collaboration or buy-in that have worked for me over the years.
 However the most important element that underpins all of these suggestions is very simple.
 When looking to gain the support or cooperation of others, approach them in a way that you would like to be approached.
-With respect, and where possible, in a way that allows them to save face.
+Don't just tell them what you want; give a why.
+And allow the opportunity to save face if you are seeking cooperation to a change that impacts them personally.
 After all, sometimes it’s hard to change our way of thinking over night, and some behaviours are deeply ingrained and gained from years of being the accepted way of doing something.
 The more you allow the opportunity for buy-in to your message in a way that protects sense of self, the more you improve your chances of collaboration or buy-in.